 The Knitted Bear Company

-Working from a little village in West Sussex, we hand knit small numbers of teddy bears and animals all being made using hand spun wool from rare breed sheep sourced within the UK.
+Working from a little village in West Sussex, I hand knit small numbers of teddy bears and animals all being made using my own hand spun wool from rare breed sheep sourced within the UK.
 Sadly many of these sheep breeds are now disappearing and some are close to extinction.
 So each little bear is really quite special.

 We spin our sheep fleeces by hand on traditional spinning wheels and always hand spin straight from the raw fleece, reflecting the many different natural colours and distinctive wool types, from the hardy, water-repellant near-black Hebridean to the soft wool of the distinctively coloured Jacob.